Which? Elderly Care

 Retirement villages (or retirement communities) are large developments built especially for older people.
 They usually have at least 100 properties of different types – houses, bungalows and apartments – and are often located in beautiful rural settings.

 Most retirement villages promote a luxury lifestyle, offering a variety of leisure facilities, such as clubhouses, swimming pools, spas, restaurants and bars, plus a range of social activities.
-Retirement villages are a relatively new concept but one that is increasing in popularity in the UK.
+Retirement villages are a relatively new concept but one that is increasing in popularity with people seeking retirement housing in the UK.

-However, retirement villages might not be suitable for everyone.
+However, senior living communities might not be suitable for everyone.
 On this page you can find information about them, including possible benefits and drawbacks.

 Do retirement villages offer care and support?